VNNikolaidis/nnlib2Rcpp/README.md

 # nnlib2Rcpp
-An R package providing access to Neural Nets created using nnlib2.
+An R package providing access to Neural Networks created using nnlib2.

 ---

-A collection of artificial neural networks (NNs or ANNs or ANSs).
+A collection of Artificial Neural Networks (NNs or ANNs or ANSs) created using the 'nnlib2' C++ library.

-Currently includes versions of BP, Autoencoder, MAM, LVQ (supervised and unsupervised).
+Currently includes predefined versions of BP, Autoencoder, MAM, LVQ (supervised and unsupervised).
 All NNs are created using nnlib2 (a C++ library for implementing NNs) and interfaced with R via RCpp.

-Since v.0.1.4, the package also provides the NN R module (Class "NN") which allows creation and control of custom NNs configurations from R using predefined components; it also allows the addition of new user-defined NN components (layers, nodes, connection and sets of connections) using a predifined procedure (requires some familiarity with C++).
+The package also provides the NN R module (Class "NN") which allows creation and control of custom NNs configurations from R using NN components (predefined or user-defined) created using 'nnlib2'.
+To add new user-defined NN components (layers, nodes, connection and sets of connections) see the "NN" component documentation (type ?NN in R).
+Note: this process requires some familiarity with C++.

 ---

+To install:

+(a) From CRAN Repository: The CRAN (stable) version of this package can be installed the usual way, i.e. by the following R command:

+install.packages("nnlib2Rcpp")

-To add the package to your R installation, use the following R commands:
+(b) From GitHub: To add the GitHub (latest) version of this package to your R installation, use the following R commands:

 library(devtools)

 install_github("VNNikolaidis/nnlib2Rcpp")

+---

+For copyright information see LICENSE.md file or DESCRIPTION+LICENSE files (as imposed by R package format).

 ---